rudrab/vimf90/Readme.md

 ## Contact
-The preferred way of contacting me is via [github project page](https://github.com/rudrab/vimf90/issues).
+The preferred way to contact me is through [github issues](https://github.com/rudrab/vimf90/issues).

 ## My other apps
 Other apps I have developed: